 A Technical Commit takes place within the Technical Evaluation POV through a series of working sessions where GitLab capabilities are mapped to business and technical requirements within the Customer Requirements Document.
 When the technical champion has socialized within the organization that GitLab’s capabilities meet or exceed their technical needs in dealing with their business drivers and want to move forward, this is a verbal Technical Commit.

-A Champion is the person within your client's organization that will sell on your behalf when you're not there.
+A Champion is the person within your client’s organization that will sell on your behalf when you’re not there.
 They will guide you through the decision making process, introduce you to key players and decision makers, and alert you when things go wrong.
 For medium to high engagement deals, try to obtain a minimum both a technical champion and a business champion.
 The technical champion can guide you through the Technical Evaluation steps and hopefully help get the Technical Commit.
-The business champion if he or she is not one in the same as the technical champion will provide you with insight into the paper process, decision makers, and internal organizations that have influence on whether the opportunity moves forward or not.
+The business champion if they are not one in the same as the technical champion will provide you with insight into the paper process, decision makers, and internal organizations that have influence on whether the opportunity moves forward or not.
 The criteria for a champion are as follows:

 If the person does not meet the above criteria, they should be deemed an advocate.
 An advocate speaks well on your behalf, socializes your solutions, and helps you understand the landscape within the organization.
 However,they cannot remove barriers to a deal.